erobwen/intersection/README.md

 # About

-List intersection full stack app
+List intersection full stack app, built using React, Node.js and docker.

 # Run the application